TrshPuppy/obsidian-notes/practical-ethical-hacking/networking-refresher/MAC-addresses.md

 The first six digits of the number *identifies the manufacturer* of the device.
 A MAC Address Lookup tool can be used to figure out who manufactured the device.

-Example: `00:0C:29` resolves to the manufacturer VMware, Inc.
+Example: `00:0C:29` resolves to the manufacturer VMware, Inc